 12. Seek help when necessary

 In such cases, anger issues in a relationship are a symptom of deep underlying issues.
+It can range anywhere from stress to dysfunctional family dynamics (at present or in the past), financial matters, or even addiction.
 A trained therapist can help identify them and equip you with the right coping techniques.
-If you need help managing your temper, our panel of experts is only a click away.
+If you need help controlling your temper in a relationship, skilled and experienced counselors on Bonobology’s panel are here for you.

 Yes, anger is not only normal in a relationship but also inevitable.
 When your life is so intimately intertwined with another person, a few disappointments and disagreements along the way are to be expected.
 These become a source of anger in relationships.